James Lawrie: Northern Premier League

 Lawrie joined Northern Premier League Premier Division club Hednesford Town in June 2017.
 The "Pitmen" finished 17th in the 2017–18 campaign and Lawrie scored seven goals in 35 starts and eight substitute appearances, being named as man of the match on two occasions.

 On 18 June 2018, he and teammate Danny Glover both signed with Nantwich Town, also of the Northern Premier League Premier Division.
 He lifted the Cheshire Senior Cup with the club after playing in the 5–2 final victory over Cammell Laird 1907.
 He also helped the "Dabbers" to reach the play-offs, where they were beaten by Warrington Town in the semi-finals.
 He scored eight goals and provided nine assists over 47 appearances in the 2018–19 season.
 As a result of the COVID-19 pandemic in England, the 2019–20 season was formally abandoned on 26 March 2020, with all results from the season being expunged.
 The 2020–21 season was also curtailed with only six games played on 24 February 2021.
 In September 2021, Lawrie was released by Nantwich, shortly after reaching 100 club appearances.
 The following month, he signed for league rivals Witton Albion.
 He featured 28 times in the 2021–22 campaign, scoring three goals, as Albion were relegated.

 In July 2022, Lawrie joined Northern Premier League Division One West club Hanley Town following their promotion.
+Hanley finished 16th at the end of the 2022–23 season.